nlapalu/MSTS/README.md

 - defining nucleosome positions from the highest occupancy value to the lowest with a constraint of 147bp.
 - limiting peak detection to a min/max coverage

-More sophiscated tool, defined TBB (ref), that allow several positions for the same nucleosome ...
+More sophiscated tool, defined TBB (*Zhou et al. 2016*), that allow several positions for the same nucleosome.
 In your case, we decided to keep the conventional protocole to define an average position, allowing a possible overlap between nucleosome in case of fuzzy area (30bp by default).
 Moreover, we perform a clustering and classification to propose confidence level in nucleosome positioning.
 We define 4 categories: "very-well", "well", "fuzzy" and "bad" positioned.

 `MSTS_detect_nucleosomes.py mapping.bw -p detection --bed --wig `